youtube/cobalt/cobalt/doc/memory_tuning.md

 the memory allocations that will be assigned to the various subsystems in cobalt.

-As an example, at the cost of performance you can reduce CPU memory on your platform by 5MB and GPU memory usage on your platform by 10MB using these command line flags:

-`cobalt --reduce_cpu_memory_by=5MB --reduce_gpu_memory_by=10MB`

 Some settings will be "fixed" while others will be "flexible" so that their memory consumption will scale down for memory constrained platforms.